MKLab-ITI/pygrank/documentation/documentation.md

 please refer to the [glossary](glossary.md).

 # Architecture
-`pygrank` is designed with a hierarchical architecture in mind, where the roles of source code components can be clearly separated.
-At the core of the package lie the concept of graph signals, which wrap machine learning primitives (e.g. numpy arrays or tensorflow tensors) to be propagated through graphs.
+`pygrank` is designed with a hierarchical architecture, where the roles of source code components are clearly separated.
+At the core of the package lie the concept of graph signals, which wrap machine learning primitives (i.e. arrays, tensors) to be propagated through graphs.
-Whatever these primitives may be, they can be manipulated through an abstracted backend.
+These primitives are manipulated through an abstracted backend.

-Then, a separate module defines measures that can be used to assess the outcome of prediction tasks on graphs.
-These include both supervised and unsupervised measures, as well as ways to combine multiple ones (e.g. AUC and fairness-aware pRule that assesses disparate impact) to quantify the efficacy of multiclass predictions.
+A separate module defines measures that can assess the outcome of prediction tasks on graphs.
+These include both supervised and unsupervised measures, as well as ways to combine many of them (e.g. AUC and pRule) o quantify the efficacy of multiclass predictions.

-A module is also delegated to defining node ranking algorithms on graphs.
+Perhaps the most important module is the one defining node ranking algorithms on graphs.
-These are defined graph filters, which diffuse node scores to their neighbors.
+The base of all algorithms are graph filters, which diffuse node scores to their neighbors.
-The outcome of filtering can be postprocessed towards various objectives through direct transformations or applying iterative schemes that edit algorithm inputs.
-A particularly useful part of the module is the ability to automatically tune parameters on-the-fly, in a computationally efficient manner.
+The outcome of filtering can be postprocessed towards various objectives through transformations or by applying iterative schemes that edit algorithm inputs.
+A particularly useful part of the module is the ability to automatically tune parameters on-the-fly towards optimizing given measures in a computationally efficient manner.
 We refer to this practice as *autotune*.

 Finally, a separate module is used to support benchmarking experiments that compare various node ranking algorithms.